AidaSira/DataProducts/README.md

 6. This application will be opened in your browser.

-The link to the Rpubs presentation is: http://rpubs.com/aidasira/28822
+The link to the Rpubs presentation created with RStudio Presenter is: http://rpubs.com/aidasira/28822